-This model has three inter-related categories (shown in the coloured boxes and circles in the diagram) and nine components (shown in the grey boxes).
-A thorough implementation of Loves-Me-Not will include all nine components.
+This model has three inter-related categories (shown in the coloured circles and boxes below), each of which has three components (shown in the grey boxes).
+A thorough implementation of Loves-Me-Not will usually include all nine components.

 School ethos and environment